 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.

-The average sodium concentration in the samples collected from 2017, 2018 & 2019 was 113 ppm.
+The average sodium concentration in the samples collected in 2018 and 2020 was 118 ppm.
 This concentration exceeds the maximum recommended level of 20 ppm for persons on a "strict" sodium diet.

 VIOLATION INFORMATION